CruGlobal/mpdx-react/README.md

 ### Apollo Studio

 Apollo Studio is an invaluable tool/interface for testing out queries and mutations during development.
+As described in the [architecture](#architecture) section, there are two distinct GraphQL servers that MPDX communicates with: the GraphQL API server and the REST proxy server.
+To figure out which server to use, you may need check whether your field is in `src/graphql/rootFields.generated.ts`.
+If it is, you should use the GraphQL API server.
+Otherwise, use the REST proxy server.

+#### Apollo Studio for the GraphQL API Server

+You can access Apollo Studio for the GraphQL API server at https://studio.apollographql.com/sandbox/explorer?endpoint=https://api.stage.mpdx.org/graphql.
+Once you navigate to Apollo Studio, you will need to set a header to authenticate with the API server.

+1. Go to https://stage.mpdx.org and login.
+2. Open developer tools and run `localStorage.getItem('token')` in the console.
+3. Copy the value of the token.
+4. Back in Apollo Studio, find the Headers tab near the bottom and click the "Set shared headers" button.
+5. In the modal, click the "+ New shared header button" and choose "Authorization" for the header key.
+For the value, type `Bearer` followed by a space followed by the value of the token.
+6. After you click save, all queries and mutations you make in Apollo Studio will be authenticated.

+#### Apollo Studio for the REST Proxy Server

-If your dev server is running (use `yarn start` to start it), you can access Apollo Studio at http://localhost:3000/api/graphql.
-Once you navigate to Apollo Studio, you will need to set some a header to authenticate with the API server.
+If your dev server is running (use `yarn start` to start it), you can access Apollo Studio for the REST proxy server at http://localhost:3000/api/graphql-rest.
+Once you navigate to Apollo Studio, you will need to set a header to authenticate with the API server.

 1. Go to http://localhost:3000 and login.
 2. Open Chrome DevTools and go to the Application tab.
 3. In the sidebar, click on Cookies > http://localhost:3000 in the Storage section.
 4. Copy the value of the `next-auth.session-token` cookie.
 5. Back in Apollo Studio, find the Headers tab near the bottom and click the "Set shared headers" button.
-6. In the modal, click the "+ New shared header button" and choose "Authorization" for the header key and the word `Bearer` followed by a space followed by the value of the `next-auth.session-token` cookie.
+6. In the modal, click the "+ New shared header button" and choose "Authorization" for the header key.
+For the value, type `Bearer` followed by a space followed by the value of the `next-auth.session-token` cookie.
 7. After you click save, all queries and mutations you make in Apollo Studio will be authenticated.

 Apollo also has a Chrome browser extension that will add an Apollo tab to Chrome DevTools.
 The extension lets you view the queries and mutations that the page has made and execute queries and mutations without needing to manually configure authorization headers.
 You can install it [here](https://chromewebstore.google.com/detail/jdkknkkbebbapilgoeccciglkfbmbnfm).

 ### Using a Query

 To load data in your component, the first step will be to write an operation definition based on the query and fields that your component needs.
-The easiest way to do this is to go to [Apollo Studio](http://localhost:3000/api/graphql), click the plus sign next to the query you want to load, and then click the plus signs next to the fields you want to use in your component.
+The easiest way to do this is to go to [Apollo Studio](#apollo-studio), click the plus sign next to the query you want to load, and then click the plus signs next to the fields you want to use in your component.
 On line 1, give the operation a name that describes the data it loads and is unique across the entire project (the `yarn gql` step below will fail and tell you if your operation name isn't unique).
 Also, make sure the operation starts with a capital letter.
 Then create a `.graphql` file with the same name as your component (i.e. if your component is `Partners.tsx`, the operation goes in `Partners.graphql`) and copy and paste the operation from Apollo Studio into it.
 It should look something like this:

 ```gql
 # Partners.graphql